 In fact, despite their resemblance to a wolf, they are deceptively small.

-Still, a Shiba Inu may bear the same small upright ears; they have cat-like agility due to their lightweight size and frame.
+A Shiba Inu may bear the same small upright ears.
+The dogs also have cat-like agility due to their lightweight size and frame.

-Their size makes them ideal for apartment living, so long as you can take them out for regular exercise (but more on that shortly).
+Their size makes them ideal for apartment living.
+But you must take them out for regular exercise (but more on that shortly).

 Shiba Inu temperament